gowenong/webscraping-template/README.md

 # Webscraping Template
 A Python script that converts website url and targeted elements into a readable csv table, customizable for any website.
-The template blog/gpu csv files should have an identical output as the manual blog/gpu csv files in the manual-scrapes folder. **See Wiki for a more thorough walkthrough.**
+The template blog/gpu csv files should have an identical output as the manual blog/gpu csv files in the manual-scrapes folder.

+Make sure to install BeautifulSoup with **`pip install bs4`** and requests with **`pip install requests`**

+**See Wiki for a more thorough walkthrough.**

 ## Beautiful Soup Documentation (bs4):
 https://www.crummy.com/software/BeautifulSoup/bs4/doc/